fmi/java-course/homeworks/01-social-media-inator/README.md

      * @param type
      * @return The id of the newly created story
-     * @throws IllegalArgumentException If any of the parameters is null */
+     * @throws IllegalArgumentException If any of the parameters is null
+     * @throws UsernameNotFoundException If a user with {@code username} does not exist in the platform */
     String publishStory(String username, LocalDateTime publishedOn, String description);